How To Remove Pesticides From Leafy Vegetables

 Why include a hydrogen peroxide soak for removing pesticides when running water works so well?

-A food grade hydrogen peroxide soak may be desirable after rinsing your greens with running water, as described above, if you plan to eat them raw, in salads, or smoothies Hydrogen peroxide has been found to reduce pesticide residue, as well as kill bacteria.
+A food-grade hydrogen peroxide soak may be desirable after rinsing your greens with running water, as described above, if you plan to eat them raw, in salads, or smoothies.
+Hydrogen peroxide has been found to reduce pesticide residues and kill bacteria.

-• Clean and rinse greens under running water, as described above,
+- Clean and rinse greens under running water for 20 seconds, as described above.

-• Mix 1 part hydrogen peroxide with 3 parts water in a bowl.
-Soak the leafy greens for 5-10 minutes.
+- Soak for 5-10 minutes.
 Hydrogen peroxide acts as a disinfectant, helping to kill bacteria and remove residues.

-• Pat dry or spin dry the greens in a salad spinner, and they are ready to go in salads or smoothies.
+- Pat dry or spin dry the leafy greens to be eaten raw in a salad spinner, and they are ready to go in salads or smoothies.

 Why include vinegar for removing pesticides when running water works so well?

 A vinegar soak may be desirable after rinsing your greens with running water, as described above, if you plan to eat them raw or in salads.
-Vinegar helps remove pesticide residues from leafy greens and helps reduce bacteria like E. coli and Salmonella.
+Vinegar helps remove pesticide residues and bacteria such as E. coli and Salmonella.

-• Clean and rinse the leafy greens with running water as described above.
+- Clean and rinse the leafy vegetables with running water for 20 seconds as described above.

-• Combine 1 part vinegar (white or apple cider vinegar) with 3 parts water in a large bowl.
+- Add water to cover with a ratio** of 1 part vinegar (white or apple cider vinegar) with 3 -4 parts water in a large bowl.

-• Pat dry or spin dry the greens in a salad spinner, and they are ready to go in salads or smoothies.
+- Ready to cook.
+Or spin-dry in a salad spinner, or pat-dry the leafy vegetables, and they are ready to go in salads or smoothies.

-Note: Individuals with CIRS (chronic inflammatory response syndrome) or chemical sensitivity may be sensitive to vinegar.
+*Individuals with CIRS (chronic inflammatory response syndrome) or chemical sensitivity may react to vinegar, especiallly when sprayed***.

-Also, whenever we mention vinegar we make sure to include that vinegar contains acetic acid, a lung irritant when sprayed.
+***When vinegar is used as a soaking medium, it typically does not irritate the lungs.
+However, whenever we mention vinegar, we make sure to include that vinegar contains acetic acid, a lung irritant when sprayed.
 Use it in a well-ventilated area, and avoid inhaling aerosolized vinegar.
 Do not spray vinegar in the presence of children, individuals who are chemically or mold-sensitive, or those with lung or other chronic health conditions.

 Going Pesticide-Free: How to Clear Your Home